codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Divs-and-spans-40f3.md

 Where no existing element is applicable, div and span can represent parts of documents so that HTML attributes such as `class` or `id` can be applied.

 `<span>` and `<div>` are used to imply a logical grouping of enclosed elements.
-There are 3 main use cases for using this tags :
+There are 3 main use cases for using this tags:
 1. Apply some CSS styling
 1. Applying semantic sense
 1. Accessing from code